 Now simply vacuum away from yourself in a straight line, then pull the vacuum back towards you at a slight angle so that the two imaginary lines you've drawn on the floor (on a carpet, this will show up) create a slightly overlapping, very sharp V. Repeat until it makes a W, and again to create a WWW.
 Doing this ensures you don't repeat areas, but also don't miss anyway.
 In a large room, work in sections, always working towards the door to the room (where the plug is).

 Cleaning hardwood floors?
 Find out more in our guide.
+And find some unusual but useful ways to use your vacuum cleaner in our guide.

 11. Which vacuum to get the best results?